m50d/m50d.github.com/_posts/2013-09-24-im-so-glad-i-fell-in-love.md

 I had a similar experience with *Groundhog Day*[2].
 Given infinite time, a man goes through all the possible responses - anger, denial, acceptance - and chooses the noble option; he betters himself, both morally (learning to help strangers) and functionally (becoming, if nothing else, a talented ice sculptor).
 And yet the film tells us that none of this matters: only "true love", it seems, has the power to change fate.

+Which is part of why *Honey & Clover* sits very high on my list[3].

 [1] Whom I had at one point expressed an attraction to<br/>
-[2] Recommended by the same source
+[2] Recommended by the same source<br/>
+[3] It's no longer my favourite anim&eacute; - that honour belongs to *Wandering Son* - but it's comfortably in the top 5